NicholasLYang/uptointerpretation/content/posts/applying-late.md

 does not imply that we've exhausted all potential applicants.
 Far from it, we'd probably get a remarkable applicant pool.
 We'd get the crazy ones, the misfits[^1], the people who didn't or couldn't apply earlier.
-Cloudflare tried this by expanding their internship class due to COVID cancellations.
-We should continue this practice far after COVID is finished and done.
+Cloudflare is a great example of a company that hires late.
+They even expanded their intern class due to COVID.
+I hope other companies follow in their footsteps.

 [^1]: The people who (mis)quote Steve Jobs